An Introduction with Applications in Data Science

 Download the final draft of the book for free:

-Use this draft at your own risk, and only for your personal and classroom needs.
+Feel free this draft only for your personal and classroom needs.
 Please do not distribute the copy.